rexlx/performance/README.md

 These tools rely on python and psutil.
 If you plan to plot the data, matplotlib should work fine.
-All data is currently written to a respective file and can be plotted easily.
+All data is currently written to a respective csv and can be plotted easily.

 1. rcpu.py:

-gathers the overall cpu load in both one minute averages, and the reported cpu load at that second. uptime.plot contains per second poll values. uptime.txt contains one minute averages
+gathers the cpu load and, if you're running linux, frequency. currently configured to write plot data to ./cpuutil.plot as csv(,). epoch, cpu load, frequency(linux only)

 2. rnet.py: